IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

     deriving (Show, Eq)
 ```

-The standard formatters, transforms a stream of messages of a, where a is an instance of _LogFormatter_ to a stream of _FormattedMessages_.
+The standard formatters transform a stream of messages of `a`, where `a` is an instance of `LogFormatter` to a stream of `FormattedMessages`.

 ```haskell
 data FormattedMessage = Human Text | Machine Text | Metrics [Metric]
 ```

-The human formatter takes a Bool argument, which tells if color codes for stdout output shall be inserted, and an argument which is the app name, which gets prepended to the namespace, while the machineFormatter has as arguments the desired detail level and as well the application name.
-The metricas formatter takes no extra arguments:
+`humanFormatter` takes a `Bool` argument, which tells if color codes for the standard output __trace-out__ shall be inserted, and an argument which is the app name, which gets prepended to the namespace, while the `machineFormatter` has as arguments the desired detail level and as well the application name.  `metricsFormatter` takes no extra arguments:

 ```haskell
 humanFormatter :: (LogFormatting a, MonadIO m)